Learning-with-the-bois/Udacity-ML-for-Trading/Lecture notes.md

 <sub>Date: March 6, 2023.
 Time spent: 0.5 hours.
 Total: 1.5 hours</sub>

-## 1.2 Working with multiple stocks
+## Lesson 1.2 Working with multiple stocks

 * Quiz 1.2.1:  Used read_csv() with several parameters -index_col, parse_dates, usecols, and na_values.
 Then used join() to save the desired data.
 Also took out the nan with the .dropna() method.